Sunday, December 22, 2024

 Photo credit: Bjorn Moreira / ZA Bikers

-Husqvarna, originally a Swedish manufacturer, which, for several years, has been part of the Pierer Motorsport stable that encompasses KTM and GasGas, has undergone a radical change in the products offered.
-For so long a specialist in enduro and MX motorcycles, Husqvarna has not only entered the adventure bike market with the Norden 901 but also the naked sports bike market with the ultra-modern-styled Svartpilen and Witpilen, two models that properly established a new design language.
+Husqvarna, originally a Swedish manufacturer, which, for several years, has been part of the Pierer Mobility stable that encompasses KTM and GasGas, has undergone a radical change in the products offered.
+For so long a specialist in enduro and MX motorcycles, Husqvarna has not only entered the adventure bike market with the Norden 901 but also the naked sports bike market with the ultra-modern-styled Svartpilen and Vitpilen, two models that properly established a new design language.

-As is the norm with motorcycles today, the 2018 Svartpilen/Witpilen theme was due for an upgrade and, in the form of the Svartpilen 801, it has arrived.
+As is the norm with motorcycles today, the 2018 Svartpilen/Vitpilen theme was due for an upgrade and, in the form of the Svartpilen 801, it has arrived.
 If, at first, there might be a sense of disappointment that the design language has been diluted to the point of slight anonymity, there can be no doubt that the riding experience has survived undiluted.
 Which, let’s face it, is the whole point of the exercise in the first place!

 Photo credit: Bjorn Moreira / ZA Bikers